Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 ### @App

-The `@tool` tool allows one to perform a large variety of operations on a @Type node.
+The `moka` tool allows one to perform a large variety of operations on a Hotmoka node.
 However, it is a technical tool, meant for developers.
-Most users will only perform simple tasks with a @Type node.
+Most users will only perform simple tasks with a Hotmoka node.
 For them, it is simpler to use a mobile app, with a simpler user interface.
 That app, called `@App`, is currently available for Android only.
 You can download it from Google Play and install it in your device, from [https://play.google.com/store/apps/details?id=@app_id_play](https://play.google.com/store/apps/details?id=@app_id_play).
 Developers interested in its Kotlin source code can find it at
 [@app_repo](@app_repo),
-together with a small Android service for connecting to a remote @Type node.
+together with a small Android service for connecting to a remote Hotmoka node.

-The first time you will use @App on your mobile device, it will connect by default to our testnet @Type node and show the screen in Figure @fig:mokito_start.
+The first time you will use @App on your mobile device, it will connect by default to our testnet Hotmoka node and show the screen in Figure @fig:mokito_start.
 This can be changed in the preferences section of the app, accessible through the menu in the top left area of the app.